February 2016 Newsletter

-This half term is flying by and we can hardly believe we are already at the beginning of February!
+This term is flying by and we can hardly believe we are already half way through February and at the end of the first half!
 The children have continued to work hard and have had a variety of experiences and opportunities to develop their skills within a creative learning environment.
 As you are aware, each class has been working on a different project allowing contextualised learning to take place.
 Here is an update of some of the recent events in school.

 Holocaust Memorial Service

-On Tuesday January 27th I took four Year 5 children to the Holocaust Memorial Service at St. Woolos Cathedral.
+On Wednesday January 27th I took two Year 5 and two Year 6 children to the Holocaust Memorial Service at St. Woolos Cathedral.
 It was a very poignant service attended by Head Teachers, Councillors, LA Officers and children from across the authority.
 I was so proud of the four children I took.
 Not only was their behaviour exemplary, but they demonstrated an understanding of why we were there and what the service was about.
 Well done children!

-Last week representatives from our School Council and Eco Committee attended our governors meeting to give presentations about the projects they have been undertaking and their plans for future projects.
+Representatives from our School Council and Eco Committee attended our governors’ meeting to give presentations about the projects they have been undertaking and their plans for future projects.
 The children designed their own PowerPoint presentations and spoke with confidence and enthusiasm in front of the Governing Body.
 The governors were hugely impressed!
-Well done everyone and thank you to Miss Gaunt and Mrs McArdell who lead these groups in school.
+Well done everyone and thank you to Mrs Munslow and Miss Mears who lead these groups in school.